-Recipes are a common context for proportional reasoning; proper proportions are everything when it comes to how food tastes.
-However, note that it is sometimes difficult to imagine the ratios in mixtures such as orange juice because everything is mixed together.
+Recipes are used here as a context for proportional reasoning; proper proportions are everything when it comes to how food tastes and the quality of such things as baked goods.
+However, written recipes with standard cooking units are not always used.
+Be sure to acknowledge that many good cooks rarely use written recipes and that recipes may be more common for baked goods.
+Also note that it is sometimes difficult to imagine the ratios in mixtures such as orange juice because everything is mixed together.
 The ratios cannot be empirically proved because one cannot physically separate the concentrate from the water once everything has been mixed together.